fugu13/tasting/docs/quickstart.rst

 Run pytest with the ``--tasting`` flag
 --------------------------------------------

-This generates a report in TODO documenting all checkpoints that involve code needing QA attention.
+This generates a report named ``tasting.output`` containing all combinations of needs and checkpoints encountered during execution.